akorn/zfsbackup/README.md

 The variables can be set in `/etc/zfsbackup/client.conf` or in `/etc/default/name-of-runit-service` (e.g. `/etc/default/zfsbackup-server1`).
-Using several differently named instances of the runit service you can easily run backups to different servers in parallel.
+Using several differently named instances of the runit service you can easily run backups to different servers in parallel; this is the intended usage.

+The script doesn't support more than one sources.d hierarchy.
+The recommended multi-server setup is to run one instance of `zfsbackup-sv` for each server.

 ##### Running it as a cron job